rudojaksa/xx/README.md

 #### 8. cleanup at exit

-In this step, we clean up everything that we created for the X to run:
+In this step, we clean up everything that was created for the X to run:

  * kill the dbus daemon,
  * remove all runtime and log files, all of which we placed into `/tmp/X0`.

+Removal commands are run in background to not block anything.

 The X server also creates `/tmp/.X11-unix` and `/tmp/.ICE-unix` which we cannot remove due to their root privileges.
 Also, if the X is run as root the log is